 PRESIDENT Kay Burtzloff Kay Burtzloff was one of the founding members of the Liberal Area Coalition for Families in 2001.
 She retired after serving more than 14 years as the Executive Director of the Seward County United Way in May 2015.
 Prior to moving to Liberal in 2000, she spent 16 years in higher education public relations at Cottey College, Northern State University and the University of Kansas.
 She also was a newspaper reporter and editor for five years prior to that.
 She has served as an adjunct instructor in communications at Cottey College, Northern State University, Butler County Community College, Newman University, and Seward County Community College, teaching journalism, speech, theater and interpersonal communication.
-In addition to being president of the Coalition, she is also the president of the High Plains Heritage Foundation and the Southwest Symphony Society and is active in several civic organizations.
+In addition to being president of the Coalition, she is also the president of the High Plains Heritage Foundation, Liberal Memorial Library Foundation and the Southwest Symphony Society and is active in several civic organizations.
+In 2019, she was elected to serve on the Seward County Community College Board of Trustees.
 She served as a public relations consultant on political campaigns, capital campaigns, public relations campaigns, crisis communication and strategic planning.
 She has a master's degree in Communications from the University of Arkansas and is a trained large and small group facilitator.

 EXECUTIVE DIRECTOR Sarah M. Foreman Sarah Foreman has been Executive Director of LACF since 2011.
 Sarah graduated from Friends University with a Bachelor of Science in Psychology with a minor in Christian Studies.
 She then obtained her Masters of Social Work from Washburn University.
 She has been approved by the BSRB to sit for the clinical LSCSW exam.
 Sarah has been in the Liberal community since 2006.
 Prior to leading LACF, she served at Southwest Guidance Center as a therapist.
 She loves to see other families thrive and connect community resources.
 Sarah has locally served on the Early Childhood Advisory Board for USD 480, Baker Arts Center, and Community Council for KCSL and is active in her church.